43 Geography Trivia Questions [With Answers]

 Answer: The border between Spain and Morocco at Peñón de Vélez de la Gomera, roughly 85 meters long.

-Why it stumps people: The location is nearly unknown.
-Peñón is a small rocky peninsula on the Moroccan coast administered by Spain as a plaza de soberanía.
-A sandbar connects it to Morocco, creating the world’s shortest land border.
+Why it trips people: Hardly anyone has heard of the place.
+Peñón is a small rocky peninsula on the Moroccan coast that Spain administers as a plaza de soberanía.
+A sandbar links it to Morocco, and that sandbar is the world’s shortest land border.
 The runner-up is the Zambia-Botswana border at about 157 meters.

 32. Which country has coastline on both the Mediterranean Sea and the Red Sea?
 (Hard)